C'est pour toi

-C'est pour toi is the seventh studio album by Canadian singer Celine Dion.
-It was released in Quebec, Canada on 27 August 1985, through TBS and distributed by Trans-Canada Disques.
-The album includes songs written by Eddy Marnay, Paul Baillargeon, André Popp, Christian Loigerot, Thierry Geoffroy, François Orenn, and Peter Sipos.
-The production was handled by Marnay, Baillargeon, and Rudi Pascal.
-C'est pour toi topped the chart in Quebec for 12 weeks.
+C'est pour toi (lit.
+'It's for you') is the seventh studio album by Canadian singer Celine Dion.
+Released in Quebec, Canada on 27 August 1985 through TBS and distributed by Trans‑Canada Disques, the album includes songs written by Eddy Marnay, Paul Baillargeon, André Popp, Christian Loigerot, Thierry Geoffroy, François Orenn, and Peter Sipos.
+Production was handled by Marnay, Baillargeon, and Rudi Pascal.
+C'est pour toi became Dion's third consecutive album to top the Quebec albums chart, remaining at number one for 12 weeks.

 Background and conception

 Between 1982 and 1984, Dion released three commercially successful albums.
-The first of them, Tellement j'ai d'amour...
-(1982) reached number three on the chart in Quebec and was certified platinum in Canada.
-The next two albums, Les chemins de ma maison (1983) and Mélanie (1984) topped the chart and were certified gold.
-In early 1985, Dion embarked on her first concert tour, which included 50 cities in three provinces of Canada: Quebec, Ontario, and New Brunswick.
-In between the concerts she recorded her seventh studio album, C'est pour toi.
-Released on 27 August 1985, the album includes mainly ballads.
-Five songs written and produced by Eddy Marnay and Paul Baillargeon were recorded in Boucherville, Quebec.
-The remaining five tracks were recorded in Paris, France.
+Tellement j'ai d'amour...
+(1982) reached number three in Quebec and was certified platinum in Canada, while Les chemins de ma maison (1983) and Mélanie (1984) both topped the chart and were certified gold.
+In early 1985, Dion embarked on her first concert tour, performing in 50 cities across Quebec, Ontario, and New Brunswick.

+During breaks between concerts, Dion recorded C'est pour toi.
+The album, released on 27 August 1985, consists mainly of ballads.
+Five tracks written and produced by Eddy Marnay and Paul Baillargeon were recorded in Boucherville, Quebec, while the remaining five were recorded in Paris, France.

 Commercial performance

-The album reached number one on the chart in Quebec and stayed at the top for 12 weeks.
-The title track, released as the first single, reached number three in Quebec.
+C'est pour toi reached number one on the Quebec albums chart and remained there for 12 consecutive weeks.
+The title track, released as the lead single, peaked at number three in Quebec and contributed to the album's visibility.